GiadaSimonetti/Raindrops-TechTest/README.md

 ## Approach

+I chose Javascript language, with Karma and Jasmine for testing.

 After I installed karma and jasmine I started creating a test folder and followed the TDD way: first the tests, then the functions and finally the refactor.